titumozammel/operational-silence-framework/README.md

 Operational Silence is the target operating state where recurring interruptions, operational failures, and unnecessary operational demand have been systematically eliminated.

-Organizations operating in Operational Silence devote the majority of their Human Energy to planned, value-creating work.
+Organizations operating in Operational Silence direct the majority of their Human Energy toward planned, value-creating work.

 ### Proposed Benchmark